azizulhakim6817/javascript-project-vanilla.js-core.js/readme.md

   console.log('Parent clicked');
 });

-// Output when child is clicked:
-// Child clicked
-// Parent clicked
 4. What is Event Delegation in JavaScript?
-Why is it useful Event Delegation allows attaching a single event listener to a parent element to handle events for its child elements.
+Why is it useful?
+Event Delegation allows attaching a single event listener to a parent element to handle events for its child elements.

 Benefits: